 From theory to practice

-The second phase will coincide with the opening of the IUCN World Conservation Congress, which France will host in Marseille from September 3 to 11.
+The second phase will coincide with Oceans Day on June 8 and the opening of the IUCN World Conservation Congress, which France will host in Marseille from September 3 to 11.
 We will be offering a series of practical workshops from September to December for high school students (precise schedule to be specified soon).
 This will be an opportunity to implement some of the good practices discussed during the spring cycle of conversations on how to help youths understand global issues and take local action (topics will include: food, culture and sustainable development; health and sustainability; national stories and social inclusion).

 The Smithsonian Institution